Childcare Information: Gaia for Girls Ages Five and Up (5+)

 - We cannot provide care for sick children at Gaia.
 Girls with vomiting, diarrhea, fever, or who otherwise cannot participate in Gaia due to illness are welcome to return once they are well.

 Meals are not served at Gaia.
 Please plan to share mealtime (breakfast, lunch and dinner) with your daughter(s) at the Festival Kitchen.
-Gaia does serve some snack foods throughout the day - primarily fruits, granola, crackers, rice cakes and peanut butter - but we ask that you not consider these snacks as replacements for meals, and that you make the important commitment to eat each meal with your child.
-Please do not send food with your child(ren) unless they have special food needs that you have already communicated in your pre-registration and on-site orientation.
+Gaia does serve some snacks throughout the day - primarily fruits, but we ask that you not consider these snacks as replacements for meals, and that you make the important commitment to eat each meal with your child.
+Please do not send food with your child(ren) due to the numerous and diverse allergies and sensitivites among our girls.

 Gaia girls enjoy a combination of structured and unstructured activities.
 They play "new games" (non-competitive, everyone-can-do sports), do daily arts & crafts activities and attend workshops designed specifically for them.
 The girls also learn about the Michigan woodland environment and enjoy campground activities like fireside games, nature walks, etc. Younger girls will have the opportunity to participate in the Young Gaia Girls Program which offers organized, adult-led activities throughout the week – the schedule will be available when you check-in.
 On Friday afternoon, the girls will put on a talent show.
 On Saturday evening, the girls put on costumes and host their very own Gaia Parade to the cheers of the night stage audience.